IISc-UMC-203/Normalizing-Flows/README.md

 3.  **Visualization Tools:**
     *   Code to generate animations visualizing the 2D data-to-latent space transformation learned by RealNVP.
     *   Code to explore the learned latent space of MNIST via interactive interpolation between digit classes.
-4.  **Implementations of Invertible Neural Networks (INNs)** \[[2]\] for Inverse Problems:
-    *   Application of the INN framework (using RealNVP components) to solve the Gaussian Mixture Model (GMM) conditional generation task.
-    *   Application of the INN framework to solve the Inverse Kinematics (IK) problem, demonstrating posterior sampling of valid configurations.

 The project aims to provide a practical understanding of normalizing flows and demonstrate their utility in analyzing complex, potentially multi-modal inverse problems.
 ## Features